 Q: What libraries are open for study?

-A: Leavey, Norris Medical, and the Science and Engineering Libraries are open for study by reservation with limited capacity.
-Doheny study reservations are available now for scheduled sessions beginning on April 19.
-More libraries will open throughout the spring and summer as conditions allow.
-We’ll update the list of open libraries on the spring 2021 page as we confirm dates.
+A: Doheny, Leavey, Norris Medical, and the Science and Engineering Libraries are open for quiet study by reservation with limited capacity.
+More library buildings will open throughout the summer as conditions allow.
+We’ll update the list of open libraries on the current operations page page as we confirm dates.

 Q: What are the hours of opening?